 Inspired by her story, my many oil paintings and sketches show Snare interacting before a hunt with her siblings, a symbol of the stamina and will that these dogs show in the face of adversity.
 She now had the strong potential to be a leader, an Alpha female with pups of her own in the future.

-Snare has since been my inspiration for a large oil painting, auctioned through Tusk Trust and Painted Wolf Wines, to raise money for African Wild Dog Conservation and to become a label for “Pictus One”, a limited edition of Painted Wolf Wine…
+Snare was my inspiration for a large oil painting, auctioned through Tusk Trust and Painted Wolf Wines, to raise money for African wild dog conservation and to become a label for “Pictus One”, a limited edition of Painted Wolf Wine…

 The wine labels looking good! and tasting even better….